When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 The Goal of the Onboarding Survey

 There are two main goals for giving an onboarding survey to new SaaS users.
-First, it helps personalize the user's experience by gathering insights into their needs and profile.

 Second, it provides the SaaS company with valuable data that can influence product and marketing decisions and predict customer retention based on the survey responses.